christianjokhaji/UHelper/README.md

 - **Study help** 📚
   - [ ] QuizMe

-- **Reminders** 📅
+- **Scheduled Reminders** 📅
+  - [X] Create a scheduled event by providing the event name and date (day + time) of the event.
+(July 14)
     - [X] Create a scheduled assignment by providing the course code, due date, and name of the assignment.
 (July 5)
     - [X] Create a scheduled exam by providing the course code, location, and date (day + time) of the exam.
 (July 5)
-  - [ ] Bot sends direct message reminders when prompted.
-  - [ ] Bot sends scheduled direct message reminders.
+  - [ ] Bot sends scheduled direct message reminders the day before each event.
-  - [ ] Bot returns a schedule with outstanding academic events (incl. both assignments and exams).
+  - [X] Bot displays a schedule with ongoing events (incl. assignments, general events, and exams).
+(July 17)
+  - [X] Bot clears the user's current schedule.
+(July 17)
+    - [ ] Deletes reminder alerts
   - [ ] Bot accepts an exam schedule and creates reminders for each exam.

-- **Schedule** 📅 (use case in progress - July 12)
-  - [ ]
-  - [ ] Bot returns a schedule with outstanding events.

 - **Recipe** 🍽️
   - [X] Implement the API call to fetch recipe data (July 6)
-  - Handling parameters input for API calls
+  - [X] Handling parameters input for API calls
     - [X] Encoding whitespace
-    - [ ] Support multiple parameters for API calls (e.g., meal type, diet, dish type, etc.)
+    - [X] Support multiple parameters for API calls (e.g., meal type, diet, dish type, etc.)
+  - [ ] Style recipe suggestions with Embed Builder
-  - [ ] Add directions to external recipes and images(if possible) of the cuisine
+    - [ ] Add directions to external recipes
+    - [ ] images(if possible) of the cuisine
-  - [ ] Display Nutritional Information
+    - [ ] Add Nutritional Information

 - **Motivational Quotes** 💪